mongodb/mongo-php-library/CONTRIBUTING.md

  * Create a symlink so that `build/php-library` points to your working copy of the [mongodb/mongo-php-library](https://github.com/mongodb/mongo-php-library) repository.
- * Build the documentation with `gize make html`.
+ * Build the documentation with `giza make html`.
 You can suppress informational log messages via the `--level warning` option.
  * Generated documentation may be found in the `build/master/html` directory.